Moodoo245/ComputerGraphics/A1/assignment3/README.txt

 Using the Computer Graphics course theory slides here is how we solved each following problem:

+    Compute normals:
+We first initialise the vertices so we can calculate the the vertices normal while looping through the triangles.
+By adding that one triangles normal contribution to the corner vertices with the angle weight.
+This way we only iterate through every triangle once.
+Afterwards we iterate through the vertices to normalize them.

     Ray-Triangle intersection:
       We find the intersection in 2step process.
 First we simplify the triangle by perceiving it just as if it